qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 If no element can be removed from arena, then a `Vec` can also be an areana.

-One important fact: when we use ID/handle to replace reference, the borrow checker no longer ensure that the ID/handle will point to a living object.
+One important fact: when we use ID/handle to replace borrow, the borrow checker no longer ensure that the ID/handle will point to a living object.

 ### Entity component system